infotraining/docs-cpp-design-patterns/_sources/oop.md

-# Foundations of SOLID Object-Oriented Programming
+# Foundations of Object-Oriented Programming

 ## Four tenets of object-oriented programming